-Relive four of the greatest moments in Kings hockey history.
+Relive four of the greatest moments in Kings basketball history.
 Each set comes with four laser-etched coasters depicting these historic plays:

 Notice: No sports player, team, league, or playoff is affiliated with Playbook Products or is the source of, is responsible for, or has endorsed, sponsored, or authorized these products or this website.

 2002 Western Conference Finals: Game 5